GeekyDeaks/sim-to-motec/README.md

 # GT7

 Convert UDP packets from the GT7 telemetry to a MoTeC i2 log file.
 Currently can determine the car, and potentially the venue/track which is required for MoTeC to generate a track map from the fake GPS.
-Expects UDP samples to arrive at 60Hz and will pad missing samples, so unlikely to work correctly with 120Hz or VRR without changes to the sampling or logging logic.
+Expects UDP samples to arrive at 60Hz which appears to hold true even when running in 120Hz mode

 A new i2 log file will be created each time the logic detects a session change, usually via the lap number decreasing.